Quality Link Building for E-Commerce — an expert guide from Alex Tachalova

 This guide was prepared specifically for our readers by Alexandra Tachalova.
 Alex is a content marketing, PR, and link building expert with over a decade of experience in digital marketing, founder of Digital Olympus.
 She also participated in our marketing marathon and has given a talk on how to build a network of blog partners to get quality links.
 If you’ve missed an event, you can watch a video here.

 Just launched a brand new online store… but your Google Analytics shows near to zero organic visitors?

 Sadly, the lack of organic visitors is an all-too-familiar story for many e-commerce stores just starting out.
-With more than 1 million active merchants on Shopify alone, the online retailer space is expected to become ‘crowded’ to say the least!
+With more than millions of active merchants on Shopify alone, the online retailer space is expected to become ‘crowded’ to say the least!

 Like it or not, Google remains to be the absolute market leader by holding over 90% of the search market share.
 While there are myriad ways of generating traffic and sales, organic traffic for online businesses is bread and butter.
 According to a recent research, 49% of shoppers claimed that they use Google to discover new products or services.